mikeymakesit/oglaf-meta/README.md

 to the threads I love.

 The project comes with code and a curated assemblage of information:
-1. __rguide__: Generate a reading list based on tags or story arcs
+1. __rguide__: Generate a reading guide based on tags or a story arc
-2. __ogmeta__: Manage metadata - get new strip info from the website, add/delete tags and story arcs
+2. __ogmeta__: Manage metadata - get new strip info from the website, add/delete tags and story arcs, search metadata
 5. __meta.json__: Local metadata about published strips
-6. __characters.png__: A helpful graphic of many recurring characters, with names, based on the original work of [/u/Fraxinopolis](https://old.reddit.com/u/Fraxinopolis) as posted [in this thread](https://old.reddit.com/r/oglaf/comments/ijbsb9/chart_of_recurring_characters/)
+6. __characters.png__: A depiction of many recurring characters, with names, based on the original work of [/u/Fraxinopolis](https://old.reddit.com/u/Fraxinopolis) as posted [in this thread](https://old.reddit.com/r/oglaf/comments/ijbsb9/chart_of_recurring_characters/)

 Feel free to submit pull requests if you find errors or discrepancies in this code or the tagging.
-Tagging can be subjective but I've tried to avoid that.
+Tagging is totally subjective but I've tried to be straightforward.

 ## Setup
-To set up your environment to run this project on Linux or MacOS:
+To set up your environment to run this project:
 ``` shell
 python3 -m venv venv
 . venv/bin/activate